CyberSource/cybersource-rest-client-python/docs/DownloadDTDApi.md

 report_definition_name_version = 'report_definition_name_version_example' # str | Name and version of DTD file to download.
 Some DTDs only have one version.
 In that case version name is not needed.
 Some example values are ctdr-1.0, tdr, pbdr-1.1

 try:
-    # Used to download DTDs for reports
+    # Download DTD for report
     api_instance.get_dtdv2(report_definition_name_version)
 except ApiException as e:
     print("Exception when calling DownloadDTDApi->get_dtdv2: %s\n" % e)